-If you are purchasing a property that needs light refurbishment before it can be let but don’t want to fork out for hefty monthly repayments or redemption fees there is a solution as Nick Helm, consultant mortgage broker explains…
+If you are purchasing a property that needs light refurbishment before it can be let but don’t want to fork out for hefty monthly repayments or redemption fees there is a solution as Chris Longhurst, consultant mortgage broker explains…

 Buying a property to refurbish and keep or “do-up” and sell continues to be a popular topic among our property investor clients.
 It is a simple strategy that is considered by many, yet obtaining finance for these deals can be expensive.